scaleoutsean/eseries-perf-analyzer/README.md

 ### CLI

 If you don't use containers or want to use EPA for a short time, CLI is the way to go.
-Clone the repository (mind the branch of not cloning from `master`), install dependencies and you're good to go.
+Clone the repository (mind the branch if not cloning from `master`), install dependencies and you're good to go.

 ```sh
 pip3 install -r app/requirements.txt